MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/where-setup-searches-for-drivers.md

 -   The best matching driver that already exists in the driver store is first installed onto the device, allowing the device to begin operation quickly.
 In parallel and in a different process, the following will happen:

 -   Windows automatically downloads matching [driver packages](driver-packages.md) from Windows Update.
 If a matching driver package is found, Windows downloads the package and stages it to the [driver store](driver-store.md).
+Windows Update will search and offer Critical/Automatic updates first.
+Only if there is nothing found will optionally published drivers be considered.
+This means an older Critical driver of equal rank would be offered before a newer optionally published one.

     Windows also searches for driver packages that were preloaded in the locations that are specified by the **DevicePath** registry value.
 This value is under the following subkey of the registry.